 Many organizations and studies have documented that an insufficient number of research veterinarians are being trained, particularly in fields such as emerging infectious disease and zoonoses, environmental health, laboratory animal/comparative medicine, and public health.3-6 It is increasingly clear that the confluence of increasing research costs, competition for research funding, and debt accumulation by veterinarians will make the research training necessary to produce physician and veterinarian clinician scientists impossible without post-professional preparation training grants.
 The number of veterinary scientists trained in biomedical and infectious disease research falls far below national needs.
-The capacity of veterinarians to fill this national need is severely limited due to insufficient opportunities for postdoctoral training in research as highlighted in several reports including the 2015 NIH Physician Scientist Workforce report, National Academy of Sciences analyses and the NIH ORIP One Health Workshop: Integrating the Veterinarians to enhance translational research by consideration of the intersection of human, animal and environmental health (so-called One Health).
+The capacity of veterinarians to fill this national need is severely limited due to insufficient opportunities for postdoctoral training in research as highlighted in several reports including the 2015 NIH Physician Scientist Workforce report, National Academy of Sciences analyses and the NIH ORIP One Health Workshop: Integrating the Veterinarian Scientist into the Biomedical Research Enterprise.3-6 These documents also stress the need for veterinarians to enhance translational research by consideration of the intersection of human, animal and environmental health (so-called One Health).
 The inclusion of veterinary clinicians in our CCTSI T32 Post-Doctoral Program is in response to national data showing that insufficient numbers of veterinarians are trained in translational biomedical research, despite the significant need for their expertise in comparative translational medicine to accelerate bench to bedside discoveries for human health.3 Our training program addresses this national need by preparing veterinarians to become principal investigators in translational research.